Astronomical object

-An astronomical object, celestial object, stellar object or heavenly object is a naturally occurring physical entity, association, or structure that exists within the observable universe.
+An astronomical object, celestial object, stellar object or heavenly object is a naturally occurring physical entity, association, or structure that exists within the universe.
 In astronomy, the terms object and body are often used interchangeably.
-However, an astronomical body, celestial body or heavenly body is a single, tightly bound, contiguous physical object, while an astronomical or celestial object admits a more complex, less cohesively bound structure, which may consist of multiple bodies or even other objects with substructures.
+However, an astronomical body, celestial body, or heavenly body is a single, tightly bound, contiguous physical object, while an astronomical or celestial object admits a more complex, less cohesively bound structure, which may consist of multiple bodies or even other objects with substructures.

-Examples of astronomical objects include planetary systems, star clusters, nebulae, and galaxies, while asteroids, moons, planets, and stars are astronomical bodies.
-A comet may be identified as both a body and an object: It is a body when referring to the frozen nucleus of ice and dust, and an object when describing the entire comet with its diffuse coma and tail.
+Some examples of astronomical objects include planetary systems, star clusters, nebulae, and galaxies, while asteroids, moons, planets, and stars are astronomical bodies.
+A comet may be identified as both a body and an object: It is a body in reference to the frozen nucleus of ice and dust, and an object in reference to the entire comet with its diffuse coma and tail.

 History

 According to NASA astrophysicists, early astronomical objects began to emerge plausibly 13.6 billion years ago, roughly 200 million years after the Big Bang formed the early universe.
 Over time, light was left from gravity to fuse into the first stars and galaxies.

 Astronomical objects such as stars, planets, nebulae, asteroids and comets have been observed for thousands of years, although early cultures thought of these bodies as deities.
 These early cultures found the movements of the bodies very important as they used these objects to help navigate over long distances, tell between the seasons, and to determine when to plant crops.
 During the Middle Ages, cultures began to study the movements of these bodies more closely.
 Several astronomers of the Middle East began to make detailed descriptions of stars and nebulae, and would make more accurate calendars based on the movements of these stars and planets.
 In Europe, astronomers focused more on devices to help study the celestial objects and creating textbooks, guides, and universities to teach people more about astronomy.

 During the Scientific Revolution, in 1543, Nicolaus Copernicus's heliocentric model was published.
 This model described the Earth, along with all of the other planets as being astronomical bodies which orbited the Sun located in the center of the Solar System.
 Johannes Kepler discovered Kepler's laws of planetary motion, which are properties of the orbits that the astronomical bodies shared; this was used to improve the heliocentric model.
 In 1584, Giordano Bruno proposed that all distant stars are their own suns, being the first in centuries to suggest this idea.
 Galileo Galilei was one of the first astronomers to use telescopes to observe the sky, in 1610 he observed the four largest moons of Jupiter, now named the Galilean moons.
 Galileo also made observations of the phases of Venus, craters on the Moon, and sunspots on the Sun.
 Astronomer Edmond Halley was able to successfully predict the return of Halley's Comet, which now bears his name, in 1758.
 In 1781, Sir William Herschel discovered the new planet Uranus, being the first discovered planet not visible by the naked eye.